 Colhay’s is founded as a nod to the lessons passed down by my father and grandfather.
 Growing up, they taught me that a man should invest in a few good things that last, know where and how they are made, take care of them, and pass them on to the next generation.
+As men who lived during the British colonial era in Hong Kong, they naturally came to view British made clothing as the pinnacle of quality menswear - the kind you would save up for for months and invest in for a lifetime.
+And they were right.
+Goodness, did these clothes last.

 My grandfather always dressed immaculately and had a simple, classic English wardrobe, as most men from his generation did in British colonial Hong Kong.
 He would proudly wear his Scottish tweed flat cap and his English made Morley's knitted shirts, carefully wrapping them up and storing them after each wear, keeping them in pristine condition for decades.